-Samsung Galaxy S 4 to be available on seven U.S. carriers starting in AprilAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S 4 to be available on seven U.S. carriers starting in AprilAlex Wagner - Editorial Director of News and Content

 Following its official debut of the Galaxy S 4 last month, Samsung today spilled a few more details on when and where its new flagship Android smartphone will be available in the U.S. Samsung confirmed last month that the Galaxy S 4 will be released on AT&T, Cricket, Sprint, T-Mobile, U.S. Cellular and Verizon, and now it's revealed that the device will also be offered on C Spire Wireless as well.
 The Galaxy S 4 will also be on offer at Best Buy, Best Buy Mobile, Radio Shack, Sam's Club, Staples, Target and Walmart.